badiba/raytracer-795/README.md

 ### 4.4.
 Conclusion

 In the earlier versions, we had important advancements.
 I especially liked the last version where I implemented the multisampling and distributed ray tracing.
 But I have to say that I liked this version as much as the last one.
-Putting the textures on our objects bring life to the scene.
+Putting the textures on our objects brought life to the scene.
 I really liked how different it feels after implementing this version.
-Moreover, as a space enthusiast I found out that Nasa has some pretty cool images for texture and bump mapping of celestial bodies such as the Moon, Mars, etc. I immediately downloaded them and used to get these results.
+Moreover, as a space enthusiast I found out that Nasa has some pretty cool images for texture and bump mapping of celestial bodies such as the Moon, Mars, etc. I immediately downloaded them and used to get the below result.

 ![Sc](/assets/hw4-conclusion.jpg)